How to Use the Two Prong Ah-So Cork Puller

 Supplies Needed

-Dows is one of the better known names in fine port.
-The Vintage 2010 although not neassarly the best it is up there.
+Dow’s is one of the better known names in fine Port, and the 2010 Vintage sits comfortably among the standout years.

-Now I realise that a fabulous bottle of vintage port is probably not the best bottle to try the Butler's friend on, for the first time.
+Now, I’ll admit that a magnificent bottle of vintage Port is probably not the ideal bottle to practise using a Butler’s Friend for the very first time.

-But hey who needs an excuse to buy a fine bottle?
+But then again… who really needs an excuse to open a fine bottle?

 Step by Step Instructions